 Leading members to a place where they relinquish control and admit their personal responsibility is the catalyst for building true community.
 To build community, shift their focus from their own agendas to a greater goal.

+The emptying process involves getting people together and forging honest and uncomfortable dialogue.
+Emptying takes “clearing the air” to a whole new level – allowing people to speak openly and deeply in a truly judgment-free zone.
 From the emptying process, a group develops a shared vision or goal.
 Effective community builders lead members into this new mindset, where members are authentic, take risks and support one another.

 On a team or in the workplace, a sense of community is that magical feeling that you can trust one another.
 Though the process may be painful, true community is a powerful thing.